nsum/ms3-hotel-task-manager/README.md

     because I used 'if session["user"] is None'.
     - Fixed by using: is_logged = session.get("user") in:
         if is_logged is None: ...
+- There is a bug on mobile (specifically IOS) where when you click on item in dropdown select list, wrong item gets selected.
+Also dropdown caret is positioned wrong

 - Had to refactor tasks list half-way through the project after adding slideToggle click event to ul.
     Idea was for tasks to be hidden until "show tasks" button was clicked.
 It would then show